Solomon's Temple

-Solomon's Temple, also known as the First Temple, was a biblical Temple in Jerusalem believed to have existed between the 10th and 6th centuries BCE.
-Its description is largely based on narratives in the Hebrew Bible, in which it was commissioned by biblical king Solomon before being destroyed during the Siege of Jerusalem by Nebuchadnezzar II of the Neo-Babylonian Empire in 587 BCE.
-No excavations are allowed on the Temple Mount, and no positively identified remains of the destroyed temple have been found.
+Solomon's Temple, also known as the First Temple (בַּיִת רִאשׁוֹן), was a Temple in Jerusalem believed to have existed between the 10th and 6th centuries BCE.
+Its description is largely based on narratives in the Hebrew Bible, in which it was commissioned by biblical king Solomon, the son of King David.
+It was reportedly destroyed during the siege of Jerusalem by Nebuchadnezzar II of the Neo-Babylonian Empire in 586 BCE.
+According to Josephus, this was 470 years after it was built.

+Due to the extreme religious and political sensitivity of the site, no recent archaeological excavations have been conducted on the Temple Mount, and no positively identified remains of the destroyed temple have been found.
 Most modern scholars agree that the First Temple existed on the Temple Mount in Jerusalem by the time of the Babylonian siege, and there is significant debate among scholars over the date of its construction and the identity of its builder.

-The Hebrew Bible, specifically within the Book of Kings, includes a detailed narrative about the construction's ordering by Solomon, the penultimate ruler of the United Kingdom of Israel.
+The Hebrew Bible, specifically within the Book of Kings, includes a detailed narrative about the construction's ordering by King Solomon, the penultimate ruler of the United Kingdom of Israel.
 It further credits Solomon as the placer of the Ark of the Covenant in the Holy of Holies, a windowless inner sanctum within the structure.
 Entry into the Holy of Holies was heavily restricted; the High Priest of Israel was the only authority permitted to enter the sanctuary, and only did so on Yom Kippur, carrying the blood of a sacrificial lamb and burning incense.
 In addition to serving as a religious building for worship, the First Temple also functioned as a place of assembly for the Israelites.
-The First Temple's destruction and the subsequent Babylonian captivity were both events that were seen as a fulfillment of biblical prophecies and thus affected Judaic religious beliefs, precipitating the Israelites' transition from either polytheism or monolatrism (as seen in Yahwism) to firm Jewish monotheism.
+The First Temple's destruction and the subsequent Babylonian captivity were both events that were seen as a fulfillment of biblical prophecies and thus affected Judaic religious beliefs.
+Trotter claims that this precipitated the Israelites' transition from either polytheism or monolatrism (as seen in Yahwism) to firm Jewish monotheism.